Line 61: Check It to Help New Jersey’s Vietnam Veterans

 Remember Line 61

-Your support by checking off line 61 honors the 1,563 New Jerseyans whose names are engraved on the Memorial, provides for programs assisting veterans and their families, and helps us teach future generations about this unique time in our nation’s history at the Vietnam Era Museum and Educational Center.
+Your support by checking off Line 61 honors the 1,563 New Jerseyans whose names are engraved on the Memorial, provides for programs assisting Veterans and their families, and helps us teach future generations about this unique time in our nation’s history at the Vietnam Era Museum.